shekharbiswas/LSTM-Stock-Analysis/README.md

 - 5 Years: More reflective of current market conditions, lower risk of including outdated patterns, and reduced computational complexity.
 - 10 Years: Broader dataset providing more information, which could be beneficial for capturing long-term trends and reducing the risk of missing significant patterns.

+However, 10 years is a good starting point and then we can decide which time range has more impact.

 ## **Our strategy**